 We have prepared this handbook to provide a convenient source of information about Graduate College and Department of Psychology rules, regulations, procedures, services, and facilities.
 The information contained is for general guidance on matters of interest to faculty and students, and will be relevant throughout your graduate studies.
 It is a good idea to consult this handbook before you first see your advisor and when preparing to write a thesis.
-The handbook is updated annually.
+The handbook is updated annually and is subject to edits at any time.